 CoE has expressed its openness to consider this option.
-Based on information provided by the CoE, the TF considered the option to establish a Secretariat team in one of the CoE's external offices, which are located outside of its Strasbourg headquarters.
+Based on information provided, there could be an option to establish a Secretariat team in one of the CoE's external offices, which are located outside of its Strasbourg headquarters.
 CoE has external offices, such as field offices, programme offices and offices of Partial Agreements, in different European countries for the implementation of its various activities, including projects funded or co-funded by external sources.

-In order to ensure neutrality and maintain the international character, the Council of Europe proposes to establish an EU/CoE joint programme in one of the existing external offices, co-financed by the EU and the Council of Europe.
+In order to ensure its neutrality and maintain the international character, the Council of Europe proposes to establish an EU/CoE joint programme in one of the existing external offices, co-financed by the EU and the Council of Europe.

-Apart from the neutrality of the Secretariat, the advantage is that all offices are established in agreement with national authorities.
+The advantage would be that all offices are established in agreement with national authorities.
 All of them have Memoranda of Understanding guaranteeing their permanent functioning and international privileges.

 The EHEA Secretariat could be integrated into one of these existing offices, and use the infrastructure (premises, networks, ...).